saman-emami/bytebank_backend/README.md

 * Formik (for form handling)

 ## Front-End Repository:
-The backend code for ByteBank resides in a separate repository for better maintainability and flexibility.
+The front-end code for ByteBank resides in a separate repository for better maintainability and flexibility.
 You can find it here: https://github.com/saman-emami/bytebank_frontend

 ## Contribution
 While ByteBank is primarily a personal project, I welcome any contributions and feedback.
 Feel free to fork the repository, suggest improvements, or report any issues you encounter.
 Feel free to reach out to me via email at: samanemami13@gmail.com